rism-digital/muscat-guidelines/default/en/source_031.md

 If there is no key signature, leave the field blank.

-If there are multiple key signatures (such as if a movement changes frequently from major to minor and back again), enter the key signature of the incipit in question add an explanation in the field **General note (031 $q)**.

 ##### Examples

 - xF = F is sharp = G major or E minor